Mahedi-61/kaggle_dogs_vs_cats/README.md

 Kaggle: Dogs vs Cats Kernel Redux Edition
 ------------------------------------------------------------

-This repository consists my simple solution for the kaggle [Cats vs Dogs classification challenge][1] <br/>
+This repository consists my simple solution for the kaggle https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition challenge<br/>
 This solution scored a logloss of **0.06499** on the public leaderboard

 Steps for better accuracy